Ryuk17/Aura/README.md

 ## Welcome to Lawliet
-lawliet is a speech algorithms library
+lawliet is a cross platform speech processing library